Pikaadaa/Dofus-Generate-Classes/README.md

 # Dofus-Generate-Classes

-This application was developed during a React Native Hackathon by David Leuliette.
+This application was developed during a React Native Hackathon by David Leuliette https://github.com/flexbox.

 # Prerequisites